 Soon Jim opened his first store on Auburn Boulevard selling salt and pepper shakers, dinner ware, and a lot of cookie jars.
 As times have changed, so has Pottery World.
 Cookie jars started to recede and macramé took its place.
 Pottery World sold macramé for over 10 years, teaching the art to countless women in the Sacramento area.
 As the craft section of the business faded away, Pottery World went into floral arrangements, vases, and accessories.
 At the same time, the focus of outdoor items shifted to fountains and statuary.
 Eventually, the selection of products Pottery World offered expanded into interior furniture, all types of interior home and holiday decor, outdoor patio furniture, and garden decor.
 The one thing that hasn’t changed over the years is selling pottery.
 The styles have changed, but the appetite for pottery has remained constant — Pottery World now imports pottery from seven different countries.

 Just as it was in the beginning, there is still a lot of physical labor involved.
 Even though Jim is up to the task, he has had a tremendous amount of help from his employees over the years.
-While there are many worth mentioning, one employee, Sarah Sicotte, stands out as one of the extraordinary.
-She has been with Pottery World for over 20 years, and beyond managing the interior store, she has been Jim’s right hand in almost all phases of Pottery World’s growth.
-Her husband, Ray, has also been a valuable resource over the years and manages the outside sales department.
-Jim’s son, Bill Rodda, and Jim’s daughter, Ann Garrett — along with her husband Justin, who is the general manager — have also been key contributors and continue to help Jim make his business thrive.
+Jim’s son, Bill Rodda, and Jim’s daughter, Ann Garrett — along with her husband Justin, who is the general manager — are key contributors and continue to help Jim make his business thrive.